As backyard chicken keepers we do not think too much about a chicken’s crop.

-The following video shows you how to do this very nicely.
+This video is a helpful tutorial.
 Just make sure you wear some old clothes!

 If none of the other methods worked, or the sour crop is so severe that it can be seen in the mouth then you will need to use Nystatin.

 This is a prescription only medicine so you will have to talk with your veterinarian.